PaddyConnolly/advent-of-code/README.md

 ## Day 5

 First part took a while, forgot about the possibility of overlapping ranges, but once I rebuilt it with range merging it made the second part easy.

+## Day 6

+Again first part was simple, and got tripped up on second part for a long time because I read the question wrong, I was interpreting 8 (space) (space) as 800, and not 8.